csci-1301/csci-1301.github.io/docs/learning_outcomes.md

 # Student Learning Outcomes

-Student Learning Outcomes and the like
+Discuss student learning outcomes and the like